Not Accepting Guests

 Why I’m on Couchsurfing

 I have had an amazing time meeting people.
 People that i have had long insightful conversations with, others that I have just clicked with instantly, music shared, danced, watched the fireplace, went for walks, gotten to know communities and quirky interests, challenged by point of view.
 Surfed all over in South America, Europe and hosted people when I lived in Ireland and in Iceland.
-It has been a challenge, often hard to find people to stay with, or everyone is so busy with their lives and then been blown away by very big hearts, later when sucked into everyday routine there have been people that came to our house and we got involved in little adventures together.
+It has been a challenge, sometimes hosting one lovely after another and have been taking a break recently, it has often hard to find people to stay with, especially in big cities, everyone is so busy with their lives and then I have been blown away by very big hearts, later when sucked into everyday routine there have been people that came to our house and we got involved in little adventures together.
 Then we are gone and its often tricky to stay in touch, but the good moments linger.

 Observing and interacting with the cycles of nature (just like the first principle of permaculture, which i highly recommend reading up on) So thats the nutshell, of my universe.
 Inside this nutshell there is gardening, letting things grow, making mistakes and seeing how to best support the plant community.

 Then I have this passion for sharing my amazement and exploring the forces that are at play around us.
 So in my work in national parks just like in the vegetable plot, I try to establish a sense of belonging and hopefully establish respect and confidence we shall live more peacefully on earth.